cloudflips32/rust-practice/README.md

-# Rust Practice

-This repository contains my personal Rust practice projects and exercises as I learn the language.

-## Projects

 ### Guessing Game

 A classic "Guess the Number" game where the user tries to guess a randomly generated number between 1 and 100.